 Monte Carlo simulation in trading and investing is a tool frequently used in blogs and backtests.
-Can this tool be used to measure risk and uncertainty?
+Can Monte Carlo backtesting be used to measure risk and uncertainty?
 Yes, it turns out you can use it in the financial markets:

-Monte Carlo simulation in trading and investing is a statistical tool to measure uncertainty and how robust your strategy and backtest are for path sequences.
+Monte Carlo simulation and backtesting in trading (and investing) is a statistical tool to measure uncertainty and how robust your strategy is for path sequences.
 The simulations can make a model of the different outcomes of your trades if they had taken a different path or sequence.